 - Getting contracts under control (I know, I said 7.
 Consider this one a bonus).
 Vendor management is one of the basic PMBoK skills.
 But when it fails, you end up walking the vendor through the PMBoK: What are you working on (scope)?
 Who gets to change it?
 Who are all these resources billing my work?
 And so on.

 This seems like a pretty diverse list.
 But they all had similar themes, because at root these organizations simply weren’t all that … organized.
 To move forward, you need a bit of strategy, a bit of program structure, a bit of communications, a bit of project management.
 And, of course, a whole lot of leadership.

 Got any other examples of “not PMO” initiatives that ended up calling on PM techniques to deliver the solution?
 Please feel free to share your experiences!

-If you’re interested in what the Pasta Principle is all about, take a lot at my book.
+If you’re interested in what the Pasta Principle is all about, take a look at my book [link below].

 If you want help deciding how to deal with some of these situations, or holding a workshop to get them kicked off, apply for a complimentary consultation to see if we can work together.